maykar/custom-header/docs/intro/intro.md

 Custom Header adds enhancements and customization options to Home Assistant's Lovelace header.
 Custom Header is the replacement and successor of [Compact Custom Header](https://github.com/maykar/compact-custom-header).

+### :warning: Important

+- Some config options can remove your ability to access UI elements.
+Each of these options is marked with a warning in the docs and in the UI editor.
+Be sure to read the [important notes](#intro/notes) section of the docs or the warning at the top of the UI editor for instructions on how to restore the default header if needed.
+- Custom Header version 1.5.0 and above is designed for Home Assistant version 0.110 and above.
+If you are on lower versions of Home Assistant you need to use earlier versions of CH.

 ### Features

 - Per user/device configs